Whenever you collect change – maybe in a cup by the front door–you likely already know the benefits of spare change savings.

 Unlike the piggy bank method, a spare change app can put your savings into an account that can earn interest and help your money grow over time.

-Some spare change savings apps, known as “micro-investing” apps, will offer users the opportunity to invest their money into stocks, bonds, and/or exchange-traded funds (ETFs).
+Some spare change savings apps, known as “micro-investing” apps, will offer users the opportunity to invest their money in stocks, bonds, and/or exchange-traded funds (ETFs).
 This involves risk, but if these investments do well, your savings could grow considerably.

 They can make investing less intimidating

-Micro-investing apps can make it easy to get started with investing, even if you currently don’t know anything about it.
+Micro-investing apps can make it easier to get started with investing, even if you currently don’t know anything about it.
 Generally, they’ll recommend a portfolio based on your goals and time horizon, turning your spare change into an investment on a small scale–a good way to experiment.

 There may be extra ways to save

 Some spare change savings apps partner up with other brands that will kick in a percentage of every purchase you make to your savings account.
 For example, if an app partners with Macy’s or Apple, every time you make a purchase from one of those retailers, a small percent of the total you spend would get added to your savings account (in addition to the round-up amount taken from your checking account).

 💡 Quick Tip: Want a simple way to save more everyday?
 When you turn on Roundups, all of your debit card purchases are automatically rounded up to the next dollar and deposited into your online savings account.